Should Your Company Troll Its Competitors on Social Media?

-Research on the interest of your target audience in Pinterest.
+Research on the interest of your target audience on Pinterest.
 Search your business related terms and try to figure out what people are sharing the most.

 Don’t use a single board to pin all your posts.
 Create multiple boards, each focusing a topic of interest of your potential customers

-- Pin regularly and repin contents of potential customers:
+- Pin regularly and repin the contents of potential customers:

 You should post at least one pin per day.
 Consider repinning and commenting on posts of your local customers or other local businesses whom you want to notice you.